-Growing up on a dairy farm in a small town in Michigan’s Upper Peninsula, Nikki dreamed of one day living a life of adventure and meaning.
+Growing up on a dairy farm in a small town in Michigan’s Upper Peninsula, Nikki dreamt of one day living a life of adventure and meaning.
 From afar, she admired people who put themselves out there and took risks to achieve their dreams.
+She did not yet know that her passions would lead her to travel nursing.

 After high school, Nikki joined the U.S. Army as a combat medic and fell in love with emergency medicine.
 After serving for eight years, Nikki left the military to focus on her future.
 “I realized I had so many places I wanted to go,” she explains.
 “So, I decided I would take control and head out as a travel nurse.”